Council worker compensated for burnt hand

 Posted: January 15, 2014

-Posted in: Public Liability Workplace Injuries Workplace Slip
+Posted in: Hand Injuries Public Place Accidents Spine & Back Injuries Workplace Injuries Workplace Slip

 A council worker has received a £3,000 payout after severely burning their hand on a hot fish pie while serving lunch.
 This was one of the numerous claims paid out by authorities in Greater Manchester to their own staff in the last year.
 Other injuries included hurting themselves while setting up a trampoline, tripping while delivering leaflets, being assaulted by aggressive members of the public and many others; all of which won full compensation.